enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-i.md

 When adding or subtracting expressions it is not possible to add a literal as an expression: ???

-* is an Arithmetic operator used to add any number of expressions with a minimum of 2.
+* is an Arithmetic operator used to add two or more expressions any number of expressions with a minimum of 2.
 * is an Arithmetic operator used to subtract the 2nd expression from the first. (exactly 2 expressions can be used)
 * False
 * True